TestingDocs.com

 Absolute Path

-The Linux file structure is a hierarchical structure and is like an inverted tree.
+In this tutorial, we will learn about absolute and relative paths in Linux.
+The Linux file structure is hierarchical and like an inverted tree.

 An absolute pathname of a file/directory is the path from the root directory(/).
 It is the complete path from the root directory listing all the intermediate directories.